Gaga: Group Any Gaussians via 3D-aware Memory Bank: Experiments

-To demonstrate the robustness of {\ourmethod} against changes in training image quantity, we sparsely sample the Replica training set with ratios of 0.3, 0.2, 0.1, and 0.05.
-As depicted in Tab.~\ref{tab:replica_sparse}, {\ourmethod} consistently exhibits superior performance in terms of IoU, with approximately a 10\% advantage using EntitySeg and a 20\% advantage using SAM.
-Remarkably, when utilizing SAM, {\ourmethod} surpasses fully trained Gaussian Grouping with just 5\% of the training data (22.79\% \vs 21.76\%).
-We also compute the IoU drop compared to using all training images as follows:
+To demonstrate the robustness of {\ourmethod} against changes in training image quantity, we sparsely sample the Replica training set with different ratios.
+Depicted in Tab.~\ref{tab:replica_sparse}, {\ourmethod} consistently exhibits superior performance in terms of IoU, with approximately a 15\% advantage using EntitySeg and a 25\% advantage using SAM.
+Remarkably, when utilizing SAM, {\ourmethod} surpasses fully trained Gaussian Grouping with just 5\% of the training data by more than 10\% (31.87\% $vs.$ 21.76\%).
+We also compute the IoU drop compared to using all training images by:

-where $IoU(x\%)$ denotes the IoU achieved when $x\%$ of the training data is used.
-Compared to Gaussian Grouping, {\ourmethod} exhibits less sensitivity to decreases in the number of training images, as evidenced by smaller values in IoU drop.
-Visualization results are shown in Fig.~\ref{fig:replica_sparse}.
-With just 5\% of the training data, {\ourmethod} can still deliver accurate segmentation masks, whereas Gaussian Grouping fails to provide masks for a significant portion of objects due to inaccurate tracking.
+where $IoU(x\%)$ denotes the IoU achieved when $x\%$ of the training data is used. {\ourmethod} exhibits less sensitivity to decreases in the number of training images, as evidenced by smaller values in IoU drop.
+Visual results are shown in Fig.~\ref{fig:replica_sparse}.
+With just 5\% of the training data, {\ourmethod} delivers accurate segmentation masks, whereas Gaussian Grouping fails to provide masks for a significant portion of objects due to inaccurate tracking.